ramtinJ95/Mywiki/Snowflake Data Cloud Features and Architecture.md

 table's micro partitions, using no data storage.
 If we make any changes in the cloned table, then only its changed micro partitions are written to storage.

-TODO figure out meaning of staging in snowflake.
 __File staging commands__: Put(to a stage), Get(from a stage), List and Remove.